First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

 \lettrine{K}{ing} of the Roman gods, Jupiter, commanded lightning, thunder, and storms.
 Analogous to the Greek god Zeus, he exerted his power with lightning bolts as weapons.
-Highlighting his stature, Jupiter was often portrayed ruling on a throne with a royal scepter in hand, $\jupiter$.
-His luminous wrath won him the name of one of the brightest objects in the sky, \textit{Iovis Stella} (the star of Jupiter).
+His luminous wrath won his name one of the brightest objects in the sky, \textit{Iovis Stella} (the star of Jupiter).
 Today, it is known as Jupiter, which is the heaviest and largest planet in our Solar System.

-For the first time, we perform a dedicated search for Jupiter's lightning bolts (gamma rays) with the \textit{Fermi} Gamma-Ray Space Telescope (see~\cite{Giglietto:2009wz}).
-These gamma rays could potentially be produced through the active acceleration of cosmic rays in Jovian magnetic fields~\cite{2018EPJC...78..848P}, through the passive interaction of galactic cosmic rays with Jupiter's atmosphere (similar to Solar models ~\cite{Seckel:1991ffa}), or from Dark Matter (DM) annihilation.
-Using 12 years of \textit{Fermi} Large Area Telescope (LAT) gamma-ray data, we perform a novel analysis that has been optimized for studies of solar system objects, such as the Sun~\cite{Linden:2018exo, Linden:2020lvz}.
+For the first time, we perform a dedicated search for Jupiter's lightning bolts ($\gamma$-rays) with the \textit{Fermi} $\gamma$-ray Space Telescope.
+These $\gamma$-rays could potentially be produced through the active acceleration of cosmic rays in Jovian magnetic fields~\cite{2018EPJC...78..848P}, through the passive interaction of galactic cosmic rays with Jupiter's atmosphere (similar to Solar models ~\cite{Seckel:1991ffa}), or from Dark Matter (DM) annihilation.
+Using 12 years of \textit{Fermi} Large Area Telescope (LAT) $\gamma$-ray data, we perform a novel analysis that has been optimized for studies of solar system objects, such as the Sun~\cite{Linden:2018exo, Linden:2020lvz}.
+This is the first ever measurement of Jupiter in $\gamma$-rays, with important implications for our understanding of Jovian properties; see the Supplemental Material for discussion of the astrophysical implications.

-Over most of this energy range, we find no statistically significant evidence for gamma-ray emission, with a maximum local significance of 1.47$\sigma$ for a power-law spectrum of E$^{-2.1}$.
-However, in the lowest-energy bins ($<$15~MeV), we find 5$\sigma$ evidence for a gamma-ray excess.
-This excess is non-trivial to verify, owing to significant systematic uncertainties at the very edge of the \textit{Fermi}-LAT effective energy range.
-However, it does motivate follow-up observations with future MeV-scale telescopes~\cite{McEnery:2019tcm, DeAngelis:2017gra}.